DCMLab/standards/guidelines/english.md

 ![relativekey](pics/relativekey.png)

-Starting from version *2.1.0* of this standard, relative keys of relative keys can be annotated, for example the dominant of the dominant of the dominant: `V7/V/V`.
+Relative keys of relative keys can be annotated, for example the dominant of the dominant of the dominant: `V7/V/V`.

 ## Roman numerals